zkhotanlou/AI_final_project/README.md

 # AI_final_project

 ## About The Project
-In fall 2021 semester, we designed a classifier for compiler design course at Shahid Beheshti university.
+Designed a classifier for Artificial Intelligence course at Shahid Beheshti university.
 This classifier could be a part of SOHA project in faculty of computer enginnering wich can classify users' question in five classes.
 Actually these classes refers to different parts of our faculty for answering questions.

 ### Built With